Reason No. 48,127 that playing in the NFL isn't like working a regular job: trades.

 The Jets have been trying to dig their way out of trouble, and there is no point in stopping now.
 Owner Woody Johnson's all-in moves to acquire Davante Adams and convince Haason Reddick to join the fold should not be the end.
 This is a flawed team with injuries on defense that need to be addressed.
 The secondary has been decimated; D.J.
 Reed is dealing with a groin injury, Michael Carter has a back issue, Chuck Clark is on IR with a high ankle sprain, Tony Adams suffered a hamstring injury and Ashtyn Davis left Sunday's game with a concussion.
 Adding a reliable body or two would go a long way.
 It would be very Jetsy for a once-stout D to disintegrate just as the offense kicks into gear.

 Before Tampa played Baltimore on Monday, I planned on pointing out that the Bucs could add corner or edge help to boost the defense.
-Then receivers Chris Godwin and Mike Evans were both lost on the same night; Godwin's knee injury , and Evans isn't likely to return swiftly from his hamstring injury.
+Then receivers Chris Godwin and Mike Evans were both lost on the same night; Godwin's ankle injury , and Evans isn't likely to return swiftly from his hamstring injury.
 Those absences will take a ridiculous chunk out of the Bucs' potential.
 Baker Mayfield has played splendidly, but can he continue to do so without two of the top playmakers in the league?
 Jalen McMillan, Trey Palmer and Sterling Shepard sit atop the depth chart until Evans returns.
 The Bucs are 4-3 in a winnable NFC South, and their playoff window remains open, but GM Jason Licht might have to make a move to ensure it doesn't slam shut before Thanksgiving.
 Could Tampa get in on the Cooper Kupp sweepstakes?

 Pittsburgh's passing attack came to life with Russell Wilson under center in Week 7.
 George Pickens should see more plentiful 50-50 balls as long as Wilson remains in the lineup.
 But as we've said all year, the Steelers could still use an upgrade at WR2.
 One reported potential move has Mike Williams going from the Jets to Pittsburgh.
 He would make an interesting combo with Pickens, and his presence would lead to even more Wilson moonballs.
 Regardless, the Steelers look like a postseason club once again.
 To go deeper than the first round, they'll need another weapon opposite Pickens.